-How to Hire Pricing Consultants
+How to Hire a Great Pricing Consultant

 Setting the right price for a new product and service has become increasingly challenging.
 Customers have ever more resources at their disposal to compare prices online, such as search tools, price comparison sites, specialized apps, and social networks.
 But even businesses that have carefully weighed up each variable and set a seemingly fair price are at risk.
 Being second-guessed by customers, whether rightly or wrongly, can be absolutely devastating for the success of a business.